tillitis/tkey-ssh-agent/README.md

 $ make
 ```

-If your available `objcopy` the default `llvm-objcopy-14`, then define
+If your available `objcopy` is anything other than the default
-`OBJCOPY` to whatever they're called on your system.
+`llvm-objcopy-14`, then define `OBJCOPY` to whatever they're called on your
+system.

 ## Real hardware or QEMU platform